If you need a new boiler in emergency circumstances, or you've been pre-warned that yours is on the way out, replacing it can be a large expense.

 That might sound generous, but be warned - these alternatives to your standard gas boiler can be very costly indeed, so make sure you get some quotes and an idea of costs before you apply.

-You'll need to redeem the voucher and have the work scheduled for completion by March 2021.
+You'll need to redeem the voucher and have the work scheduled for completion by the end of March 2022.

 There are three main types of boiler: